-Agenda Item No. 6.9: Approval of fund utilization by H.P.
+Agenda Item No. 1.8: Approval of fund utilization by H.P.
 State Agricultural Marketing Board (HPSAMB).

-It is submitted that funds worth ₹ 31.01 Crore were approved to be utilized for the Modernising Facilities and Equipments in 13 Market Yards by HPSAMB, accordingly, the actual fund utilization detail is placed before the EC for its approval, please.
+It is submitted that funds worth ₹ 31.01 Crore were approved to be utilized for the Modernising Facilities and Equipments in 13 Market Yards by HPSAMB, accordingly, the actual fund utilization detail has been approved by the EC in its 6th Meeting held on 5th February, 2025.